-We work hard to provide you the best quality plants on the market
+We work hard to provide you the highest quality plants on the market

 Hemp is a versatile plant with thousands of applications across a myriad of industries.
 From food and nutritional applications to textiles, plastic replacement, and fuels, the possibilities are still expanding exponentially as we learn more about the crop.
 Industrial hemp affects not only the agricultural industry but also touches the pharmaceutical, medical, health care, manufacturing, energy, logging, and tech industries as well.
 With hemp’s legalization and a recognition of the multitude of uses, it comes as no surprise that interest in hemp farming spiked with the December passing of the 2018 Farm Bill.